Foundation's Legislative Work

 MoDE led the advocacy push to get three pieces of legislation passed, as well as other policies changed.
 MoDE continues to build relationships in Jefferson City as it represents individuals with disabilities and their families.

 SB514 was signed into law on July 11, 2019.
 It requires insurance to cover therapies for children with developmental disabilities.
 This is a big win for Missouri's children.
-Learn more about how we got this legislation passed and how you can make sure your insurance covers therapies.
+Learn more about how MoDE got this legislation passed and how you can make sure your insurance covers therapies

 Missouri's Speech Implementer Model

 Missouri is the only state with a Speech Implementer Model.
-Even though Speech Implementers may have no formal training related to speech and language, but are allowed to do speech and language therapies in MO schools.
-There are significantly less supervision standards for speech implementers compared to SLP-As who are certified and have hundreds of hours of training.
-We would like to see a change in the current model.
+Even though Speech Implementers may have no formal training related to speech and language, they are allowed to do speech and language therapies in MO schools.
+Thanks to the help of Rep. Wood, DESE is phasing out the SI Model and speech implementers will not longer be allowed to provide services at the start of the 2022-23 school year.